danvergara/dblab/README.md

 ## Contribute

-- Fork this repository
+- Fork this repository and clone it from your fork.
-- Create a new feature branch for a new functionality or bugfix
+- Create a new feature branch for a new functionality or bugfix.
-- Commit your changes
+- Commit your changes.
-- Execute test suite
+- Execute test suite (run `./scripts/test_all.sh`.
 - Push your code and open a new pull request
-- Use [issues](https://github.com/danvergara/dblab/issues) for any questions
+- Use [issues](https://github.com/danvergara/dblab/issues) for any questions.
-- Check [wiki](https://github.com/danvergara/dblab/wiki) for extra documentation
+- Check [wiki](https://github.com/danvergara/dblab/wiki) for extra documentation.

 ## License

 The MIT License (MIT).
 See [LICENSE](LICENSE) file for more details.